Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

 The commute-time embedding also reveals bottlenecks in the dynamics.
-States that are close in the embedding form \emph{clusters}---sets of states with relatively short pairwise commute times.
-Large gaps between clusters are bottlenecks.
-Equation~\eqref{eq:workInc} says that transport of probability mass between clusters is expensive, while redistributing mass within a cluster is cheap.
+Sets of states with relatively short pairwise commute times form \emph{clusters} in the embedding, and large gaps between clusters are bottlenecks. \Cref{eq:workInc} says that transporting probability mass between clusters is expensive, while redistributing mass within a cluster is cheap.

-We mark two distinct origins for such bottlenecks, which we refer to as \textit{entropic} and \textit{energetic} bottlenecks by analogy to existing notions~\cite{zwanzig_dynamical_1992, chakrabarti_waiting_2003}.
-Entropic bottlenecks arise when few transition pathways connect two clusters of states: Even when inter-cluster rates are comparable to intra-cluster rates, a sparse connectivity forces trajectories through narrow channels.
+We mark two distinct origins for such bottlenecks, which we refer to as energetic and entropic bottlenecks, borrowing terminology from molecular kinetics~\cite{zwanzig_dynamical_1992, chakrabarti_waiting_2003}.
+Energetic bottlenecks occur when the allowed paths between two regions involve at least one intermediate state with a large energy, creating long relaxation times and thus large commute distances between the regions.
+These originate in the potential landscape rather than the network topology, and can often be mitigated by control parameters that lower relative barrier heights.
+Entropic bottlenecks, on the other hand, arise when few transition pathways connect two clusters of states: Even when inter-cluster rates are comparable to intra-cluster rates, a sparse connectivity forces trajectories through narrow channels.
 Such bottlenecks are topological and cannot be removed by conservative control, so there is an unavoidable cost of moving probability between clusters separated by an entropic bottleneck.
-Energetic bottlenecks occur when the allowed paths between two regions involve at least one intermediate state with a large energy, creating long relaxation times and thus large commute distances between the regions.
-These energetic bottlenecks can occur even when there are many available transition paths, and as they originate in the potential landscape, they can often be mitigated by control parameters that lower relative barrier heights.